Contact Us for a Free Consultation (213) 542-0979

 Obviously, one defense is that people could see that I had it.
 It was not concealed.
 I had it in the sheath.
 Enough of it is showing that this is going to be a factual issue – whether or not there was enough showing so that somebody could see it.

-A lot of times you have seen people say hey, listen, I got into a fight here.
-This other person was a lot bigger than I was, so I had to pull out a knife to defend myself or the guy would have killed me.
-That could be a reasonable self-defense claim because for self-defense, you just have to be using reasonable force in order to protect yourself and it might be reasonable if someone is getting the better of you and you have to pull out a knife to defend yourself.
+A lot of times, you have seen people say hey, listen, I got into a fight here.
+This other person was a lot bigger than I was, so I had to pull out a knife to defend myself, or the guy would have killed me.
+That could be a reasonable self-defense claim because for self-defense, you just have to be using reasonable force in order to protect yourself and it might be reasonable if someone is getting the better of you.
+You have to pull out a knife to defend yourself.

 But you would still be guilty of possession of a dirk or dagger if the knife was concealed.
-So, there's a lot of different scenarios over the course of the last twenty-five years of defending these dirk or dagger cases that I bumped up against.
-Had a lot of success with them – again, depending on the circumstances.
+So, there are a lot of different scenarios over the last twenty-five years of defending these dirk or dagger cases that I bumped up against—had a lot of success with them – again, depending on the circumstances.

 Reviewing Case Strategy

-What you're doing with the dirk or dagger is obviously an important ingredient in what the prosecutors are going to want to you as far as punish and what they want to have on your record.
+What you're doing with the dirk or dagger is obviously an important ingredient in what the prosecutors are going to want of you as far as punishment and what they want to have on your record.
 There's a whole host of charges that can go along with possession of a dirk or dagger.

 Some of them are lesser included.
-Some involve diversion or other programs that can protect your record, while other's involve much more serious crimes like attempted murder, assault with a deadly weapon so, you're really going to want a the best criminal defense attorney when it comes to these weapon cases, and specifically, possession of dirk or dagger pursuant to Penal Code Section 21310.
+Some involve diversion or other programs that can protect your record.
+In contrast, others involve much more serious crimes like attempted murder or assault with a deadly weapon, so you're really going to want the best criminal defense attorney when it comes to these weapon cases, and specifically, possession of dirk or dagger pursuant to Penal Code Section 21310.

 Menu